-Capital One offers a number of CDs with varying terms that can help you meet your savings goals.
-You’ll find its rates are competitive and you won’t have to worry about any minimum deposits.
+Capital One offers several CDs with varying terms that can help you meet your savings goals.
+Some terms offer competitive rates, and none requires a minimum deposit to open.

-Capital One earned 4.7 out of 5 stars in Bankrate’s review across its deposit products, while its CDs earned 3.9 out of 5 stars.
+Capital One earned 4.6 out of 5 stars in Bankrate’s review across its deposit products, while its CDs earned 3.9 out of 5 stars.

 Capital One CD rates

-Here’s a brief overview of Capital One’s CD rates.
+Here’s an overview of Capital One’s CD rates.